 - Grunting or moaning when breathing

-- Blue color of the lips or around the mouth or blue hands and feet (cyanosis)
+- Blue color of the lips and around the mouth, called cyanosis

-- Low blood oxygen levels, even after getting oxygen
+- Low amount of oxygen carried in the blood (oxygen saturation) even after getting oxygen

 - Low blood pressure